mannynotfound/crying-jordan.io/README.md

 `@username [image]`

+Additionally, you can tweet a quoted status that contains images.

+`@username [link to tweet]`

 #### face swap

 To perform face swap between a base image and a source image, tweet as such: